mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

+The documents you are trying to insert are already present in your Cluster.
+You should drop the collection before retrying to migrate your data or use the ```upsert``` or the ```update``` mode.

 ## Access denied
 ```
 08:55:56.580 [main] ERROR c.j.mongosyphon.RDBMSConnection:85 - Access denied for user 'admin'@'localhost' (using password: YES)
 ```

 Solution

+The user or password provided for the RDBMS is not the correct one.

 ## Unknown column
 ```